stackforge/fuel-docs/pages/release-notes/v3-2-1-grizzly-full.rst

 VLAN segmentation.
 Additional settings can be configured through the Network settings tab prior to deploying the OpenStack environment.

-Inclusion of OpenStack Savanna and Murano projects in the hardened packages and the ability to deploy them via Fuel
+Inclusion of OpenStack Sahara and Murano projects in the hardened packages and the ability to deploy them via Fuel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Savanna and Murano are related OpenStack projects initially led by Mirantis.
+Sahara and Murano are related OpenStack projects initially led by Mirantis.
-Savanna enables on-demand provisioning of Hadoop clusters that can run on top of OpenStack.
-Savanna includes support for many different distributions of Hadoop including Hortonworks, Cloudera, and even Intel.
+Sahara enables on-demand provisioning of Hadoop clusters that can run on top of OpenStack.
+Sahara includes support for many different distributions of Hadoop including Hortonworks, Cloudera, and even Intel.
 This empowers Big Data solutions to take full advantage of the elastic nature of OpenStack.
-Savanna is currently a project that’s in incubation, but we’re confident that it will become a full project in OpenStack in a future release of OpenStack.
+Sahara is currently a project that’s in incubation, but we’re confident that it will become a full project in OpenStack in a future release of OpenStack.